bioczsun/SUCCEED/README.md

 ## 2. Fine-tuning on new dataset
 Next, we use the fully pre-trained [131k-128bp model](https://drive.google.com/file/d/1oxs7fAf_UQyQifieRX6S8ONW9n0vBgrS/view?usp=drive_link) on the complete dataset (6,389 targets) to fine-tune a new dataset with different resolution (we still use the small dataset with 5 targets for testing), using 524k-512bp as an example.

+Note: When performing fine-tuning at different resolutions, you need to manually modify the pool windows in the config file.
+The resolution is equal to length / 1024.

 ### Data Preparation
 ```shell
 python src/preprocess/basenji_data.py -s 1 -g reference/hg38_gap.bed \